-Azafullerenes for Organic Solar Cells
+Fullerenes in Organic Solar Cells

-To test this hypothesis, we synthesized a solution-processable, dodecyloxyphenyl substituted azafullerene monoadduct (DPC59N, see Image) and used it as electron acceptor in bulk heterojunction organic solar cells (in collaboration with Prof. Emilio Palomares, ICIQ Tarragona).
-Due to its relatively strong absorption of visible light, DPC59N did indeed outperform PC60BM in respect to short circuit current (JSC) and external quantum efficiency (EQE) in blends with polymeric donor P3HT.
+In a first project, we wondered why prior to 2014, there were no reports of azafullerenes as electron acceptors in organic solar cells and we could demonstrate (in collaboration with Prof. Palomares, ICIQ Tarragona) that our new compound DPC59N indeed outperformed PC60BM in respect to short circuit current (JSC) and external quantum efficiency (EQE) in blends with polymeric donor P3HT.

 (Highlighted as JACS Spotlight)